10 Cute New England Towns on the Coast (Perfect for a Road Trip)

 Ogunquit’s another place that got raving reviews.
 It doesn’t have much of a significant history but this small fishing town made it to the list for its fabulous beach.
 It’s also an award-winning destination.

 I’ll be honest: in comparison to the other places we visited, Ogunquit was probably my least favourite place.
 It’s filled with local business but it’s so small.
 What really put Ogunquit on the list was its beach, pictured above.
 I loved how it’s next to the ocean but not actually in the ocean, and those waters are beautiful.
-Should you run there?
+Should you run to Ogunquit?
 Nah, but you can keep it in mind.

 Plymouth is probably one of the most famous places on this list.
 It was here that the Pilgrims erected the U.S.’s first permanent settlement in 1620.
-Equated with Thanksgiving and Pilgrims, many people don’t realise that it’s also a beach town.
+Equated with Thanksgiving and Pilgrims, many people don’t realise that it’s also a New England beach town.